Messages & Message Editor

 If you can not find the message type you require above, you can find a full list of supported messages not available via the UI through "Custom Message" and an explanation of the underlying XML structure here.

 Continuing our example above, where we want to show different messages to users depending on whether they are a new user or a returning user.
-To do this we would us Conditions to tell the system which message it should show depending on the value of attribute saved against the user.
+To do this we would us Conditions to tell the system which message it should show depending on the value of attributes saved against the user.

 Conditions: New user welcome message